-- The physical principles of sound, the relationship between ultrasonic frequency/wavelength velocity, the propagation mode of compressional waves and the nature of sound. - The types and properties of transducers.
-The piezoelectric effect, near/far fields, dead zones and their effect on both frequency and sound velocity. - Compressional wave probes, single/twin crystal probes and their construction. - A basic outline of A-Scan Ultrasonic Equipment. - Digital Thickness Meters (DTM). - A basic outline of ultrasonic wall thickness mapping systems. - The types and uses of calibration blocks.
+- The physical principles of sound, the relationship between ultrasonic frequency/wavelength velocity, the propagation mode of compressional and shear waves. - The types and properties of transducers.
+The piezoelectric effect, near/far fields, dead zones and their effect on both frequency and sound velocity. - Compressional wave probes, single/twin crystal probes and their construction. - Digital Thickness Meters (DTM). - A basic outline of ultrasonic wall thickness mapping systems. - The types and uses of calibration blocks. - Non-contact Ultrasonic Testing. - Ultrasonic Flooded Member Detection (FMD).